At Pi Wars, we take the safeguarding of everybody very seriously, whether competitor, spectator or volunteer.

 At the event

 In the event that you believe a breach of our Safeguarding policy has taken place during the Pi Wars event, please report it immediately to the front desk.
-The front desk staff will refer you to either Michael Horne or Tim Richardson and they will deal with the issue.
+The front desk staff will refer you to one of the organisers and they will deal with the issue.

 Outside the event

 If you believe a breach has occurred during preparation for, but connected to, Pi Wars, please report it via the contact form on our website.
-If you wish to email either Michael or Tim in confidence about a breach directly, please use the email links in the “Safeguarding officers” section below.
+If you wish to email one of the organisers in confidence about a breach directly, please use the email links on this page.

 In any case